alexbalan08/alexbalan08/README.md

 👋 Hello, I'm Alex Balan!
 I'm a passionate and dedicated Data Science and AI Master student with a special interest for Natrual Language Processing.

-🛠️ I have experience working with languages and technologies like JAVA, Python, MathLab, R, and  SQL.
+🛠️ I have experience working with languages like JAVA, Python, MathLab and SQL.

 Kaggle: https://www.kaggle.com/#